 Easter Egg Hunts in London Ontario — 2026 Guide

 Easter Sunday 2026 falls on April 5, making it a prime spring weekend for families across Southwest Ontario.
-Whether you're looking for a big farm experience, a free community scramble at the local park, or something a little different (hello, dog egg hunt), London and the surrounding region have options for every age and budget.
+Whether you're looking for a big farm experience, an indoor adventure, or something a little different (hello, dog egg hunt), London and the surrounding region have options for every age and budget.

 Below we've broken down the key decisions to help you pick the right event for your family.